A discussion with Energy Transition Weekly editor Laurence Walker

 Since March 2021, Montel Online’s team of editors and journalists have been cherry-picking the most important, market critical news and summarising price developments each week.
 The result is a weekly round up of everything that’s important for decarbonisation, green energy and transition policies.

-To mark the occasion, we took a little time to speak with Laurence Walker at Montel Online, who is the editor in charge of putting the newsletter together.
+We took a little time to speak with Laurence Walker at Montel Online, who is the editor in charge of putting the newsletter together.
 Our conversation covered everything from the continuing importance of fuel prices, to fit for 55 and carbon prices, through to the future for hydrogen markets.
-The discussion has been edited for clarity and continuity.

 This blogpost is authored by a member of Montel's content marketing team.